Finance and Accounting

 Traditional IRAs were established to give retirement benefits to those workers who were not covered by an occupational plan and also give participants in employer sponsored plans the possibility of preserving their assets and their tax advantages if they retire or change jobs, by allowing them to roll over their plan balances into an IRA.

 In total, all these accounts collectively support more than $430 billion in revenue for retirement recordkeepers, asset managers, wealth managers, annuity writers, and life insurers.

-Before proceeding, let’s first look at the most common types of plans:
+Before proceeding, let’s first look at the most common types of retirement plans in USA:

 Defined Benefit (DB) Plan: Guarantees a specified monthly benefit at retirement.
 A typical DB plan could offer about 1% to 1.5% of the final average earnings from each year of service.
 Plans are sometimes subject to a service cap of 30-35 years and often includes early retirement subsidies.
 Most traditional DB plans are protected, within certain limitations, by federal insurance.
 However, the number of private-sector workers as members of DB plans declined from 28% in 1979 to just 1% in 2018, after the introduction of funding 401(k) plans through payroll deductions (as part of Defined Contributions) in the early 1980s.